swaroopg92/penpa-edit/README.md

 	* DEL - To delete all the contents of the cell
 	* SPACEBAR - To delete only the selected submode contents.
 (E.g. If the cell contains both centre and corner pencil marks, and if the current submode selection is "Corner submode", the pressing Spacebar would delete only the corner pencil marks)
 	* Drag the mouse pressing left click / drag your finger holding down on Mobile or Ipad for multiple cell selection
+	* Border: ON - will allow you to write digits on the edges
+* In Surface Mode
+	* Use number keys to quickly switch between styles.

 ## Tips
 * Numbers: Back Space can be entered on the panel "1" tab and half-width space can be entered on the "A" tab.